omonubi/ACKS-by-omonubi/README.md

 The following macros can be found in the /macros sub-directory of the git.
 They are *highly* recommended:

 * **actions**: uses the Roll20 [ChatMenu](https://app.roll20.net/forum/post/7474530/script-call-for-testers-universal-chat-menus/?pagenum=1) API script to whisper a list of nearly all sheet buttons into the Roll20 chat.
 Buttons are organzied by type: Combat Rolls, Attack Throws (only if *melee_wielded* and *missile_wielded* are checked), Skill & Proficiency Throws, Attribute Throws, and Saving Throws.
 This script saves the players a **lot** of time and is highly recommended.
 Specify 'Show as Token Action' to apply the macro to every sheet token.
 Select the token, and then click the macro to use it.
+* **conditions**: uses the Roll20 [TokenMod] API add-on to apply/remove ACKS condition token icons with a click of a button.
+Note that my version relies on additional, custom icons that I created and imported into the game, but the script can be modified to use only the stock icons, as desired.
 * **repertoire**: also uses ChatMenu API script to output the character's repertoire (*spell_prepared* checkbox = on) to the Roll20 chat as clickable links.
 This macro should be added to specific character sheets via the Roll20 Attributes & Abilities tab.
 * **spellbook**: same as for repertoire, above, but outputs a list of all spells in the character's spell list, regardless of *spell_prepared* status.